raamana/neuropredict/_sources/faq.rst.txt

     * This tool is generic, as it is simply about proper estimation of predictive performance.
 Hence, there is nothing tied to neuroscience data (despite its name), so users could input arbitrary set of features and targets from any domain (astronomy, nutrition, medicine, phrama or otherwise) and leverage its to produce a comprehensive report.

-* *What is your default classification system?*
+* *What is your default predictive model/pipeline?*

-    * Predictive analysis [by default] is performed with Random Forest classifier/Regressor, after some basic preprocessing comprising of `robust scaling <http://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.RobustScaler.html>`_ and `removal of low-variance features <http://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.VarianceThreshold.html>`_.
+    * Predictive analysis [by default] is performed with Random Forest Classifier/Regressor, after some basic preprocessing comprising of `robust scaling <http://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.RobustScaler.html>`_ and `removal of low-variance features <http://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.VarianceThreshold.html>`_.

-    * Model selection (grid search of optimal hyper parameters) is performed in an inner cross-validation.
+    * Model selection (grid search of optimal hyper parameters) is performed in an inner cross-validation, following all the best practices.

-* *Can I use a different classifier?*

-    * Yes.
-User can choose among few techniques offered by ``scikit-learn``, ``xgboost``
-    * We plan to support any useful machine learning library as well. `Let me know <http://github.com/raamana/neuropredict/issues/new>`_ if you would like something that's not already integrated.
-As long as it is implemented in python, we will integrate it.

-* *Why did you pick random forests to be the default classifier?*
+* *Why did you pick random forests to be the default model?*

     * Because they have consistently demonstrated top performance across multiple domains: